 We have a strong, proud and vibrant gun culture in this nation.
 (The US, as if I needed to say that) The culture is all based on the second amendment.
 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 I put that there because it is miss-quoted more than Mark Twain.

 I get it, it is there in calligraphy on parchment, (not hemp, sorry miss guided 420 revisionists), that makes it all very official.
 I agree.
 I am also a gun owner.
 I get it.
 The gun culture in this country is full of many very proud and hard working men and women.
 This is not an anti-gun blog nor one seeking gun laws.
 I expect no new gun laws in my lifetime.
-And within 15 years to have no laws governing them at all.
+And within 15 years I expect to have no laws governing them at all.

 Much of the point I will be making is about the culture around guns that has been built by gun owners and one special interest group called the NRA.
 They don’t speak for who you think, but we’ll get to that.
 I wont pretend to know it all since I am not really part of this culture.
 Much like someone telling me why people race cars or Jeep or write when they do not, I wont speak for a culture and proud people I am not part of.
-I will talk about what I have seen and what I have heard.
+I will talk about what I have seen and what I have been told.
 This is from my perspective and information I can quote and trust.

 First, I will point out this culture seems to be rife with myths and ubiquitous facts often claimed as unique to support the culture.
 The first is very direct.
 I have heard much of my life that this nation was forged from war and thus the need to be armed is necessary for a “free state”.
 Almost every nation was forged in war so this is not validation alone when so many nations who have a strong history in war have very restrictive gun laws as well so that argument is not well armed, nor does it make sense.